Daydream Out Windows Much? Keep it Up.

 Artists need daydream.

-We need daydream like Pandas need bamboo, or stock brokers need their smart phone on vacation.
+We need daydream like Pandas need bamboo.

 Have you noticed quality daydreaming often involves a good window?